zhongjie-cai/gomocker/README.md

 )
 ```

-### Scenario 2 - Mock a struct method (either private or public, as long as accessible)
+### Scenario 2 - mock a struct method (either private or public, as long as accessible)

 With the following struct `foo` with method `bar` in code: